previder/kubernetes-demo/03_ssl.md

 kubectl -n ssl get certificate
 ```
 When the certificate get the `Ready` state to `True`, it has been applied and used in the Ingress Controller.
 If your certificate does not get the Ready state, use the describe command to see more details.
+The verification process can take a few minutes, when the command above shows `Ready True`, you can continue and the certificate has been applied to the Ingress Route.

 ```shell
 kubectl -n ssl describe certificate kuard-ingress-tls
 ```